hadaskoren/file-monitor-app/README.md

 # serve with hot reload at localhost:8080
 npm run dev

-In order to login after running the server it will create a table with 3 users:
+In order to login after running the server, you can use one of the credentials below:
 username: hadas, password: 1
 username: nir, password: 2
 username: michael, password: 3